Dream of having the confidence to travel solo?

 1) Oysters Rockefeller

 The first course was a decadent Oysters Rockefeller, which are oysters broiled with butter, spinach, and breadcrumbs.
 This dish is a nod to one of the earlier businesses housed in this location: an oyster bar.
-I bet you thought Mississippi didn’t even know what an Oysters Rockefeller is, Internet Stranger!
-Stop being so judgey!
+I bet some people think Mississippi wouldn’t even know what an Oysters Rockefeller is, Internet Stranger!
+But we know better than to be so judgey!

 2) Southern Asian fusion